Susquehanna University: Academics

-Susquehanna University is devoted primarily to undergraduate education.
-It is accredited by the Middle States Commission on Higher Education.
-Susquehanna has a student-to-faculty ratio of 12:1 with 93% of full-time faculty holding a doctorate or highest equivalent degree.
+Susquehanna University is devoted primarily to undergraduate education, though does offer a master of education in curriculum and instruction.
+The university is accredited by the Middle States Commission on Higher Education.

-The institution offers more than 100 majors, minors and programs and allows students to design their own major, complete a double degree, or start undeclared.
+The institution offers 84 majors, 69 minors, and programs and allows students to design their own major, complete a double degree, or start undeclared.
 Susquehanna offers pre-professional programs in pre-law, pre-veterinary medicine and teaching, and coordinates degrees with several other universities.
+It has joint-degree programs with other institutions for engineering and a master of business administration.

+Susquehanna has a student-to-faculty ratio of 12:1 with 95% of full-time faculty holding a doctorate or highest equivalent degree.

-In 2016, an average of 96% of graduates were enrolled in graduate school or employed within six months of graduation.
+In 2026, an average of 93% of graduates were enrolled in graduate school or employed within six to twelve months of graduation.

 Organization and administration

 Susquehanna University consists of four schools: School of the Arts, School of Humanities, School of Natural and Social Sciences, and the Sigmund Weis School of Business.

 Selinsgrove Hall, listed on the National Register of Historic Places, is the oldest building on campus.